emiiiiiiiiiiir/Discord-moderasyon/replit.md

 **Recent Changes**:

 *October 13, 2025*:
+- **Rank Permission System Update**: Changed rank management permissions to use specific rank levels
+- Only ranks 35, 36, 37, and 38 can now perform rank management operations
+- Removed `minRankToManage` parameter in favor of `allowedRanks` whitelist
 - **Account Linking System Enhancement**: Improved Roblox account linking with one-time binding
 - `/roblox-bağla` command now only works once - prevents re-linking if account is already bound
 - Added new `/roblox-değiştir` command to allow users to change their linked Roblox account